pirica/Wickend/README.md

 Examples of how to use this library.

 ### Create mappings.

+**NOTE: Mappings aren't being written correctly so running this function will give you a error about it**

 A function that uses benbot's mappings files and endpoint and creates a *mappings* folder that has 2 folders classes, and enums and the mapping file called mappings.usmap.

 ```js